Fazilahamed7860/EX.-No.-3.1.-CREATE-3D-MODEL-FROM-ORTHOGRAPHIC-PROJECTION/README.md

 4. 2.5 Mbps or faster download; 500 Kbps or faster upload

 ## PROCEDURE:
-1. Open new file and then select sketch icon.
+1. Open new file and then select sketch icon`.
 2. Select the plane for sketching.
 3. Use sketching features (line, circle, arc, rectangle, polygon, etc.,) to draw the given sketch.